mpkrass7/m_pkfire/content/post/2022-07-22-nested-crossvalidation/index.md

 ![cross validation](images/cross_validation.jpeg)

-Using cross validation gives you two big advantages: First you don't have to sacrifice some fit you would have achieved given more data to an entirely separate validation set.
-All of the data that isn't in your holdout set can be used to train the model.
-Second, it actually provides even more data to validate your model on, because you are also using the entire traing set to validate your model albeit indirectly.
+Using cross validation gives you two big advantages TODO compared to what? [@mpkrass7]: TODO Real Python taught me to list out items using bullets because it helps reinforce the points.
+Suggest: making each point it's own bullet. [@mpkrass7] First you don't have to sacrifice some fit you would have achieved given more data to an entirely separate validation set.
+TODO the previous sentence is confusing [@mpkrass7] All of the data that isn't in your holdout set can be used to train the model.
+Second, it actually provides even more data to validate your model on, because you are also using the entire TODO traning [@mpkrass7] traing set to validate your model albeit indirectly.

+TODO hmm, conceptually, those two points seemed to overlap.
+Try to clarify. [@mpkrass7]

 So, cross validation is great.
 The only real downside to cross validation is that doing it requires you to fit a model once for every **fold**, or the number of times you want to split your data.
 So, if you use five fold cross validations, you could expect about 5x more time needed to fit your model.

 ### So what's the Problem?

 Up to this point, we've defined our train, validation, and holdout sets.
 We even talked about a nifty algorithm for merging the training and validation sets so that we can both fit our model and select its hyper-parameters using the same set of data.
-You might wonder, "Maybe there's some secret mathematical issue with Cross Validation?"
+You might wonder, "Maybe there's some secret mathematical issue with TODO lowercase [@mpkrass7] Cross Validation?"
 But the issue is not with cross validation at all.
 In fact, if you truly do just use cross validation to train and select your model, leaving evaluation to your holdout set, then there actually isn't anything wrong with the above process.

 The problem is that most of the time we do not actually follow this process.
-To explain why most people don't do this and why that presents us with a problem, I will leave off cross validation for now and return to a regular train, validate, holdout partitioning scheme.
+To explain why most people don't do this and why that presents us with a problem, I will leave off cross validation for now and return to a TODO ~~regular~~ [@mpkrass7] train, validate, holdout partitioning scheme TODO for training, tuning and evaluating model performance [@mpkrass7].

 ### Introducing Leakage

-Let's say I want to train a Random Forest classifier on a dataset.
+Let's say I want to train a TODO lowercase [@mpkrass7] Random Forest classifier on a dataset.
 I'm not sure how deep the trees should be, and I'm not sure how many trees to use.
-Being the classy practitioner I am, I decide to define a grid of hyper-parameters, maybe with tree depths of 3, 5 and 10 and a number of trees of 30, 100, and 200.
-That grid might look like this:
+Being the classy practitioner I am, I decide to define a grid of TODO no hyphen [@mpkrass7] hyper-parameters, maybe with tree depths of 3, 5 and 10 and a number of trees of 30, 100, and 200.
+That grid TODO would build nine different random forest models and [@mpkrass7] might look like this:

 ![trees](images/grid_search.jpg)

-Since I have my validation set, I can train a model on each of these trees, and then find the best hyper-parameter space by choosing the best performing model.
+Since I have my validation set, I can train a model on each of these TODO trees? [@mpkrass7] trees, and then find the best TODO no hyphen [@mpkrass7] hyper-parameter space by choosing the best performing model TODO on which set, be explicit here [@mpkrass7].
 Maybe a tree depth and number of trees combination of 5 and 200 is the best performer.
 If I want to know how well it performed, I can assess my (5,200) random forest on whatever metrics interest me using the holdout dataset.
 So far, so good.
 Except, wait, my performance on the holdout set really is not *that* much better than some of the other models.
 In fact, it seems like if I only trained a model with 100 trees, I could cut the time it takes to train in half with a minimal loss in performance.
 Maybe evaluating that model on the holdout set will even perform *better* when I look at some other metrics of evaluation than what I had originally considered.
-And actually, I didnt' test some other hyper-parameters.
+And actually, I TODO typo [@mpkrass7] didnt' test some other TODO no hyphen [@mpkrass7] hyper-parameters.
 A model using 70 trees could perform just as well as one with 100 trees.
 Oh, modeling is such an *iterative process*.

-So, I could restart the modeling process with a new hyper-parameter space.
+So, I could restart the modeling process with a new TODO no hyphen [@mpkrass7] hyper-parameter space.
 And then I can keep following this process until I have a model with satisfactory performance on the holdout set.
 But there's a problem here.
 If I keep redoing my models until my holdout score is adequate, I'm essentially just gaming the model fitting process because some configuration of the model is destined to perform better than others on *this sample of data*.
 Another phrase for this might be that I'm indirectly introducing **leakage** to my training data by incorporating my knowledge of performance on the holdout set to the modeling process.
-At the end of the day, I should not use the holdout set iteratively.
+TODO Suggest: could make the last two lines a new paragraph, it's an important point [@mpkrass7] At the end of the day, I should not use the holdout set iteratively.
 It is meant to be evaluated at the latest stage of the modeling process.

 ### Validating on the validation set